Enrico Caruso: Early career

-Caruso took part in a grand concert at La Scala in February 1901 that Toscanini organised to mark the recent death of Giuseppe Verdi.
-Among those appearing with him at the concert were two other leading Italian tenors of the day, Francesco Tamagno (the creator of the protagonist's role in Verdi's Otello) and Giuseppe Borgatti (the creator of the protagonist's role in Giordano's Andrea Chénier).
-In December 1901, Caruso made his debut at the San Carlo Opera House in Naples in L'Elisir d'Amore to a lukewarm reception; two weeks later he appeared as Des Grieux in Massenet's Manon which was even more coolly received.
-The indifference of the audiences and harsh critical reviews in his native city upset him deeply and he vowed never to sing there again.
+In February 1901, Caruso participated in a grand concert at La Scala organised by Toscanini to mark the recent death of Giuseppe Verdi.
+Among those who appeared with him at the concert were two other leading Italian tenors of the day, Francesco Tamagno (the creator of the protagonist's role in Verdi's Otello) and Giuseppe Borgatti (the creator of the protagonist's role in Giordano's Andrea Chénier).
+In December 1901, Caruso made his debut at the San Carlo Opera House in Naples in L'Elisir d'Amore to a lukewarm reception; two weeks later, he appeared as Des Grieux in Massenet's Manon which was even more coolly received.
+The indifference of the audiences and harsh critical reviews in Caruso's native city hurt him deeply, and he vowed never again to sing there.
 He later said: "I will never again come to Naples to sing; it will only be to eat a plate of spaghetti".
 Caruso embarked on his last series of La Scala performances in March 1902, creating the principal tenor part of Federico Loewe in Germania by Alberto Franchetti.

-A month later, on 11 April, he was engaged by the Gramophone Company to make his first group of acoustic recordings in a Milan hotel room for a fee of 100 pounds sterling.
-These ten discs swiftly became best-sellers.
+A month later, on 11 April, he was engaged by the British Gramophone Company to make his first series of recordings in Milan, for a fee of 100 pounds sterling.
+These ten records swiftly became best-sellers.
 Among other things, they helped spread 29-year-old Caruso's fame throughout the English-speaking world.
 The management of London's Royal Opera House, Covent Garden, signed him for a season of appearances in eight different operas ranging from Verdi's Aida to Mozart's Don Giovanni.
 His successful debut at Covent Garden occurred on 14 May 1902, as the Duke of Mantua in Verdi's Rigoletto.
 Covent Garden's highest-paid diva, the Australian soprano Nellie Melba, partnered him as Gilda.
 They would sing together often during the early 1900s.
-In her memoirs, Melba praised Caruso's voice but considered him to be a less sophisticated musician and interpretive artist than Jean de Reszke—the Met's biggest tenor drawcard prior to Caruso.
+In her memoirs, Melba praised Caruso's voice but considered him to be a less sophisticated musician and interpretive artist than Jean de Reszke, the Met's star tenor before Caruso.